ViceSeveni/Copy-Mouse-Position/README.md

 (Requires 'pyperclip' and 'pyautogui' libraries installed)

 Perfect for pyautogui projects.

-Copies your mouses current position in a variable ready format for pyautogui's moveTo() function Save the file with a .pyw extension and make sure it's in your PATH.
+Copies your mouses current position in a variable ready format for pyautogui's moveTo() function

+Save the file with a .pyw extension, or use a batch (.bat) file.
+Make sure it's in your PATH environment variables.

-Run it from your command line for efficiency purposes.
+Run it from your command line.